 After about 9 months of “trying” I was finally diagnosed with diminished ovarian reserve, (which is done by blood test for your AMH level, and confirmed by an antral follicle count on Day 3 of your cycle).
 DOR basically means your ovaries seem to be aging at a much faster rate than would be normal for your age.
 Back in 2014, I was told that Doctors really don’t know why some women end up with DOR.
 I distinctly remember scratching my head and trying to understand what seemed like faulty logic to me.
 If I was ovulating an egg every month, then it shouldn’t matter how many eggs I had left — I should still have as good a chance as any to get pregnant each month, right?
 The doctor told me that it was still unknown why women with DOR have a much lower chance of getting pregnant.

 Fast forward to 2017 when we were ready to try for number #2.
-We repeated the exact same protocol with our frozen embryo transfer, and were devastated when it didn’t take.
+We repeated the exact same protocol with a frozen embryo transfer, and were devastated when it didn’t take.
 The doctor assured us it was just a percentage game, and certainly we would have better luck next time.